dotnet/apireviews/2017/08-15-Intel Intrinsics/README.md

 because instruction set specifications are expected to be implemented whole sale or not at all by a given CPU model.
 Also, developers using intrinsics have to be familiar with the specification in order to put them to use.
-Hence, the specifications can be expected to be a part of the developer's domain.
+Hence, the specifications can be expected to be a part of the developer's domain knowledge.

 We'll provide one type per instruction set specification which includes a single capability API to check for the entire set.
 For instance, the namespace `X86` will contain the types `Sse`, `Sse2`, and `Avx`.
-In order to use SSE2 specific functionality, the developer only has to check for `Sse2.IsSupported` and can then assume that all intrinsics provided on `Sse2` will work.
+In order to use SSE2 specific functionality, the developer only has to check for `Sse2.IsSupported` and can then assume that all intrinsics provided for `Sse2` will work.
 To use both SSE2 and AVX the developer has to check for `Sse2.IsSupported && Avx.IsSupported`.

 This approach minimizes the number of capability checks and makes it easy for